Ape: Distinction from monkeys

 Cladistically, apes, catarrhines, and extinct species such as Aegyptopithecus and Parapithecidaea, are monkeys, so one can only specify ape features not present in other monkeys.

 Unlike most monkeys, apes do not possess a tail.
 Monkeys are more likely to be in trees and use their tails for balance.
 While the great apes are considerably larger than monkeys, gibbons (lesser apes) are smaller than some monkeys.
 Apes are considered to be more intelligent than monkeys, which are considered to have more primitive brains.

+The enzyme urate oxidase has become inactive in all apes, its function having been lost in two primate lineages during the middle Miocene; first in the common ancestors of Hominidae, and later in the common ancestor of Hylobatidae.
+It has been hypothesized that in both incidents it was a mutation that occurred in apes living in Europe when the climate was getting colder, leading to starvation during winter.
+The mutation changed the biochemistry of the apes and made it easier to accumulate fat, which allowed the animals to survive longer periods of starvation.
+When they migrated to Asia and Africa, this genetic trait remained.

 Behaviour

-Major studies of behaviour in the field were completed on the three better-known "great apes", for example by Jane Goodall, Dian Fossey and Birute Galdikas.
+Major studies of behaviour in the field were completed on the three better-known "great apes", for example by Jane Goodall, Dian Fossey and Birutė Galdikas.
 These studies have shown that in their natural environments, the non-human hominoids show sharply varying social structure: gibbons are monogamous, territorial pair-bonders, orangutans are solitary, gorillas live in small troops with a single adult male leader, while chimpanzees live in larger troops with bonobos exhibiting promiscuous sexual behaviour.
 Their diets also vary; gorillas are foliovores, while the others are all primarily frugivores, although the common chimpanzee hunts for meat.
 Foraging behaviour is correspondingly variable.

+In November 2023, scientists reported, for the first time, evidence that groups of primates, including apes, and, particularly bonobos, are capable of cooperating with each other.

 Diet

 Apart from humans and gorillas, apes eat a predominantly frugivorous diet, mostly fruit, but supplemented with a variety of other foods.
-Gorillas are predominately folivorous, eating mostly stalks, shoots, roots and leaves with some fruit and other foods.
+Gorillas are predominantly folivorous, eating mostly stalks, shoots, roots and leaves with some fruit and other foods.
 Non-human apes usually eat a small amount of raw animal foods such as insects or eggs.
 In the case of humans, migration and the invention of hunting tools and cooking has led to an even wider variety of foods and diets, with many human diets including large amounts of cooked tubers (roots) or legumes.
 Other food production and processing methods including animal husbandry and industrial refining and processing have further changed human diets.
 Humans and other apes occasionally eat other primates.
 Some of these primates are now close to extinction with habitat loss being the underlying cause.